mischamclaughlin/datafix_automation/README.md

 Small Ruby utility to help automate datafix tickets:

 - An input spreadsheet (XLSX/XLS) that contains account / subscription information.
-- A PHP admin export (YAML) that contains IDs and related metadata.
+- A PHP admin export (YAML/JSON) that contains IDs and related metadata.
+> Recommended: export `.json` from PHP Admin, copy & paste into file and save as `.yml` as it allows trailing commas.

 The tool parses both sources and produces two sets of records: